heartcombo/simple_form/README.md

 Depending on the design of the application this may or may not be desired.
 In many cases it can break existing UI's.

-It is possible to disable all HTML 5 extensions in **SimpleForm** with the following configuration:
+It is possible to disable all HTML 5 extensions in **Simple Form** with the following configuration:

 ```ruby
 SimpleForm.html5 = false # default is true